 A simple way to document the visual assessments carried out by our highly-qualified technicians, Bolster Systems easily provides evidence of fire stop compliance, an inventory of works completed and a secure cloud database.

-Other services available include all aspects of fire and security protection incorporating CCTV, intruder alarms, access control, fire alarms, extinguishers, fire training and suppression systems.
+Other services available include all aspects of fire and security protection incorporating CCTV, intruder alarms and access control, fire alarms, extinguishers and fire training.

 For more on sprinkler systems and general fire safety and security, see the Churches Fire & Security website.

 In Ipsos MORI’s latest KnowledgePanel poll, the most preferred options for catching up on lost learning from parents are to receive increased wellbeing support (56%) and additional tutoring sessions outside of school hours (55%).